 A complete beer cave/basement.
 Different beers from the tap, with a more nightlife vibe.
 A perfect place to end your night and tour of bars with this Bruges travel guide.

 Hotel van Cleef might be the most luxury hotel in Bruges.
 Expect amazing suites, a jacuzzi and a central location.
 The hotel has a boutique style and the interior is stunning!
-You pay approximately 350 a night.
+You pay approximately €350 a night.

 We stayed in Golden Tulip – Hotel De’ Medici with a discount voucher.
 It is slightly outside the main canals, but within a 15 minute walk you are at the main Market Square.
-We can recommend the hotel, but there are probably other offers that might be better (€135 per night).
+We can recommend the hotel, but it is sligthly outdated.
+Nevertheless, it offers decent value for money with rooms starting at €150 per night.

 Located at a perfect location, next to the Begijnhof and Halve Maan Brewery, you will find Dukes’ Academie Brugge.
 A pretty hotel with a stylish lobby and decent rooms.
-You will pay around €150 a night.
+The hotel is fully renovated in Febuary 2023.
+Rooms start at €170 a night.